Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 - Recent location (city/state/country)

-- Proximity to a location (city/zipcode/latitude-longitude)
+- Proximity to a location (city/zip code/latitude-longitude)

-Predictive Scores
+Predictive scores

-See the Predictive Studio documentation to understand the correlation of predictive scores with the metrics you are interested in.
+Please take a look at the Predictive Studio documentation to understand the correlation of predictive scores with the metrics you are interested in.

-User Affinity
+User affinity

 The following affinity types are available: